 Deputies arrested Summers after his girlfriend reported the crime to the Henry County Sheriff’s Office last Thursday.
 Summers told the deputies that he believed the dogs to be coyote puppies and Henry County Sheriff William Maddox believes alcohol was likely involved.
 The two puppies had to be euthanized due to the injuries suffered during the incident.

 Cruelty to animals is a Class A misdemeanor in the state of Alabama and on the first conviction shall be punished by a fine of not more than three thousand dollars ($3,000) or imprisonment in the county jail for not more than one year, or both fine and imprisonment.
-Repeat offenses are punished … Read the rest
+Repeat offenses are punished in the following manner:

 Frederick McNab, a 52-year-old former Dothan attorney, finds himself back in trouble with authorities after allegedly stealing nearly $2 million from three different people.
 McNab was arrested and charged last Friday with 14 felony counts of first-degree theft of property, one felony count of second-degree theft of property, and one misdemeanor count of third-degree theft of property.
 These new charges bring the total number of felony theft indictments against McNab to twelve, and the total number of theft charges to twenty-five.
 The amount allegedly stolen by McNab in these theft cases now totals over $4 million.